laojianke/kickstart/README.md

 # kickstart
-kickstart configuration for rhel6/centos6 install automatically
+kickstart configuration for rhel6/centos6 One-touch installation

 1. Copy the whole content of DVD or ISO to harddisk.